Ruthin School: Re-foundation

 In 1574, Gabriel Goodman, the Dean of Westminster and an Old Ruthinian, built a two-storey, limestone building to house the school in the shadow of the Church.
 The school appears to have prospered, and in 1595 Dean Goodman successfully petitioned Queen Elizabeth I to grant the tithes of Llanelidan to the school in perpetuity.

 Following its refoundation, the grammar school educated the sons of local gentry, including the Grosvenor, Kenyon and Trevor families.
-Former pupils included Lloyd Kenyon, 1st Baron Kenyon and Sir John Trevor sometime Master of the Rolls and Speaker of the Speaker of the House of Commons.
+Former pupils included Lloyd Kenyon, 1st Baron Kenyon and Sir John Trevor sometime Master of the Rolls and Speaker of the House of Commons.

+Prior to the relocation, the Manorhaus was a boarding house for the school.

 Relocation and twentieth-century

 In 1893 the school moved from the immediate vicinity of the church to a building designed by John Douglas on its site on the eastern outskirts of the town.
 In 1923 Lord Kenyon opened the Memorial Cricket Pavilion to honour those Old Ruthinians who had died during the First World War.

 As the century progressed, the demand for places increased, and in 1949 Bishop Wynne House was inaugurated.
 Just over a decade later, a new school hall comprising a refectory, kitchens, classrooms, and a theatre were constructed.

 Expansion continued, and in 1971 a preparatory department was established in the former Archbishop Williams' house.
 The quatercentenary of the School's re-foundation was commemorated by the launch of plans for the construction of a new wing consisting of dormitories, a music room, classrooms, locker rooms and other facilities, plans which culminated in 1980.

-The School's septcentenary was commemorated by a visit of Her Majesty Queen Elizabeth II, the School's Visitor, and His Royal Highness the Duke of Edinburgh on 16 March 1984 when a clock in the central tower was unveiled.
+The School's septcentenary was commemorated by a visit of Queen Elizabeth II, the School's Visitor, and the Duke of Edinburgh on 16 March 1984 when a clock in the central tower was unveiled.